 Platt studied at Chetham’s School of Music, the Royal Academy of Music and on the Opera Course of the Guildhall School of Music and Drama.
 He currently learns with Janice Chapman, and has also studied with Brindley Sherratt and John Tomlinson.
-Platt was a finalist in the GSMD’s Gold Medal Competition and was awarded the Silver Medal by the Worshipful Company of Musicians, and he is also the recipient of a Samling scholarship, a Richard Van Allan Award and an Independent Opera Scholarship.
+Platt was a finalist in the GSMD’s Gold Medal Competition and was awarded the Silver Medal by the Worshipful Company of Musicians.
+He is also the recipient of a Samling scholarship, a Richard Van Allan Award and an Independent Opera Scholarship.
 In 2013 he was a Jerwood Young Artist at Glyndebourne Festival, where he sang Notary (Don Pasquale) and covered the role of Mr Flint (Billy Budd).
-In summer 2014 he makes his debut with Welsh National Opera as High Priest of Baal (Nabucco).
+In summer 2014 he made his debut with Welsh National Opera as High Priest of Baal (Nabucco).

 News and features